Video-Oasis: Rethinking Evaluation of Video Understanding: Exploring Algorithmic Designs

-In summary, V-Oasis not only diagnoses limitations in evaluation protocols but also reveals key insights into the algorithmic components of video understanding through comprehensive ablation studies.
-These insights will be practical guidelines for designing stronger methodologies for video understanding. }
+In summary, Video-Oasis not only diagnoses limitations in evaluation protocols but also reveals key insights into the algorithmic components of video understanding through comprehensive ablation studies.
+These findings provide practical guidance for designing stronger video understanding methods. }